Competition/Antitrust Partner, Brussels

 - clients in relation to the European Commission’s investigations into Hydrogen Peroxide, Sodium Chlorate, Aluminium Fluoride, Feed Phosphates and Oil and ethanol benchmarks

-Jonas is a long-standing non-governmental advisor to the European Commission, and has also advised the U.S. Department of Justice and the U.S. Federal Trade Commission, with respect to the International Competition Network (ICN).
+Jonas is since 2007 a long-standing Non-Governmental Advisor with respect to the International Competition Network (ICN), currently advising the European Commission, and previously also the U.S. Department of Justice and the U.S. Federal Trade Commission.
 In recent years, he advised the ICN for instance on merger notification on procedures and remedies in the review of cross-border M&A.

 He was an early member of International Bar Association’s task forces regarding India and China and contributed to China’s State Administration for Industry and Commerce’s (SAIC) rules on IPRs and China’s anti-monopoly law.